TeamFloorPlan/TeamFloorPlan/README.md

 # TeamFloorPlan
-A web based application designed to help students navigate the university buildings
+A web based application designed to help students navigate the university buildings.
+The website requires the students to login and enter three parameters, these being the name of the building, the floor desired

 # Team Members
 MBew, Michael Bew - Michael Bew 804546, AStrangeWelshMan - Richard Griffiths,
-CrazyAccount & DarthVader5000 & lollo - David Andreas,
+DarthVader5000 - David Andreas,
 kevinli532 - Kevin Li,
 MarcoPolo12 - George Swallow.